Dr-NULL/CMD-Printer/README.md

 # CMD-Printer

 This is a package for print PDF to printers settled in the local machine.
-Uses [SumatraPDF](https://www.sumatrapdfreader.org) for print documents, and __Powershell__ commands for lists the available printers.
+Uses [SumatraPDF v3.4.6](https://www.sumatrapdfreader.org) for print documents, and __Powershell__ commands for lists the available printers.
 Works with async methods for not block tha main execution thread.
 For install the package:
 ```
 npm i --save cmd-printer
 ```